-The length of the path specified by the socket-name parameter is restricted by the maximum length for the unix socket name on your operating system, i.e. the size of the sun_path field in the sockaddr_un structure, decreased by 1.
+The length of the path specified by the socket-name parameter is restricted by the maximum length for the unix socket name on your operating system, i.e. the size of the sun\path field in the sockaddr\un structure, decreased by 1.
 This value varies on different operating systems between 91 and 107 characters.
-The typical values are 107 on Linux and 103 on FreeBSD.
+Typical values are 107 on Linux and 103 on FreeBSD.